SimoNonnis/Resume/resume.md

 ##PROFILE

-This Resume covers more than 6 years of hands-on experience working on the field of front-end development.
-Building state-of-the-art, high performance websites and always seeking out new technologies.
+This Resume covers more than 6 years of hands-on experience working on the field of front-end development, building state-of-the-art, high performance websites and always seeking out new technologies.

-I would welcome the opportunity to work for a passionate, disciplined and dynamic team, that loves to write clean code and willing use technologies like:
+I would welcome the opportunity to work for a passionate, disciplined and brave team, that loves to write clean code and willing use technologies like:

 - [x] Node, Express
 - [x] React, Redux, GraphQL